gradle/gradle/subprojects/docs/src/docs/release/notes.md

 <a href="dsl/org.gradle.api.artifacts.repositories.IvyArtifactRepository.html#org.gradle.api.artifacts.repositories.IvyArtifactRepository:layout(java.lang.String, groovy.lang.Closure)">
 DSL Reference</a> for more detail on how to use named layouts.

+### Default code quality tool versions updated

+- Checkstyle 5.7
+- CodeNarc 0.21
+- PMD 5.1.1
+- Findbugs 2.0.3
+- JaCoCo 0.7.1.201405082137

+You can use the appropriate `toolVersion` property to specify a different version.
+For example:

+    pmd {
+        toolVersion = '4.3'
+    }

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.